beelabhmc/ant_tracker/README.md

 # Ant Tracker

-These scripts can be used to count ant moving across a video.
+These scripts can be used to count ants moving across a video.
 The pipeline works by identifying "Regions of Interest", which are choke points through which the ants must cross to travel from one area to another area, and then recording in which ways the ants cross the regions during the video.

-The code also supports painting red polyhedrons to denote the regions of interest in the video, and the code can detect those regions automatically.

 If you're just interested in running the pipeline, look at [this page](https://github.com/beelabhmc/ant_tracker/wiki/For-People-Looking-to-Run-the-Pipeline)

 ### Dependencies

-The code in this repository runs on Python >= 3.7.0 and Matlab R2019A.
+The code in this repository runs on Python >= 3.9.0 and Matlab R2019A.

 The python executables depend on the [numpy](https://www.numpy.org/), [opencv](https://opencv.org/), and [matplotlib](https://matplotlib.org/)